You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 Alternatively either a knee box / knee tube or the foam pillar we recommend elsewhere will make a very positive knee brace.

 Most sea kayaks have a high front deck to give enough room for the kayaker's knees and feet, and a low, almost flat rear deck.

 In cross-section, the front deck is usually a pointed arch.
 It gives the front end of the boat a shape and volume which helps it rise up when it enters a wave.
 Structurally, a pointed arch is well able to support weight and this helps the front deck resist the crushing weight of some deep-water rescue techniques.
 See X-Rescue / T-Rescue .

-The low rear deck enables the kayaker to lie right back during a kayak roll, provides a convenient flat surface on which to store a spare paddle, and is low enough for a swimmer to climb onto during a rescue.
+The low rear deck enables the kayaker to lie right back during a kayak roll and provides a convenient flat surface on which to store a spare paddle.

-You'd maybe expect that a kayak with a high front deck and low rear deck would turn downwind any time the wind blows from the side.
-The underwater shape is equally important and most sea kayaks have a slight tendency to turn upwind, like a weathercock, when a strong wind blows from the side.
+If a kayak has a high front deck and low rear deck, you might expect it to turn downwind any time the wind blows from the side.
+That would make the kayak difficult and tiring to control the kayak in windy conditions.
+In fact, the underwater shape is equally important.
+Most classic kayaks have a sharp, deep bow which grips the water.
+The result is a slight tendency to turn upwind, like a weathercock, when a strong wind blows from the side.
 This tendency is acceptable as long as it is slight, but many kayaks are fitted with an adjustable skeg or rudder to counteract it.
 See Skeg Or Rudder.

 Want to get more technical?